 I like such companies, which use the profits to improve their capital structure.
 Decreasing debt levels reduce interest costs and thereby improve the profitability of the company.
-If you revisit the profitability table above, ACML’s net profit margin increased from 6% (2012) to 10% (2014), which is the direct result of decrease in debt of the company.
+If you revisit the profitability table above, ACML’s net profit margin increased from 6% (2012) to 10% (2014), which is the direct result of a decrease in debt of the company.

 ii) Current Ratio (CR):

-Current ratio of Ambika Cotton Mills Ltd is currently 1.3 and has been consistently above 1 meaning that current assets are sufficient to take care of current liabilities.
+The current ratio of Ambika Cotton Mills Ltd is currently 1.3 and has been consistently above 1 meaning that current assets are sufficient to take care of current liabilities.

 C) Analysis Of Cash Flow Statement (CF):

 We can see that Ambika Cotton Mills Ltd has been consistently generating cash from its operations and using it for capital expenditure and paying off debt.
-If we refer the Debt to Equity ratio above, it would substantiate this conclusion as debt of ACML reduced from INR 260 Cr.
+If we refer the Debt to Equity ratio above, it would substantiate this conclusion as the debt of ACML reduced from INR 260 Cr.
 (2.60 billion) in 2011 to INR 70 Cr.
 (0.70 billion) in 2014.

 I prefer to keep such companies in my portfolio that generate cash from operations to take care of investments and debt servicing.

 If we compare the cumulative PAT and CFO for the last 10 years (2005-14), we realize that Ambika Cotton Mills Ltd has collected cash more than its profits.
 It indicates that the company is able to collect its profits in cash and it is not stuck in receivables & inventory.
 It is a good sign for a healthy company.